Basic Emergency Kit

 Prepaid Phone Card, Mobile Phone Charger

-Tip: The next time you buy a new phone, always keep the old one as a backup.
+The next time you buy a new phone, always keep the old one as a backup.
 Or keep at least one previous phone as a spare.
-If you’ve dropped an iPhone or anything else modern with a ton of glass on it, you’ll know it can shatter rendering it useless.
-Couple that with the physical challenges of the emergency you are in and the odds of your phone getting lost or damaged just went up substantially!
+If you’ve dropped an iPhone or anything else modern with a ton of glass, you’ll know it can shatter, rendering it useless.
+Couple that with the physical challenges of the emergency, and the odds of your phone getting lost or damaged just went up substantially!

-Charger is fine.
-Now make sure you have a means to power that charger if the grid is down!
-Battery banks are great for that, such as the Anker 20,000 mAh which should recharge a typical phone about 4 times.
+The charger is obvious.
+Make sure you have a means to power that charger if the grid is down!
+Battery banks are fantastic, like the Anker 20,000 mAh, which should recharge a typical phone about four times.

 Pet Food and Supplies